top of page

 To make sense of this, it helps to look at the overall body of evidence rather than focusing on individual studies.

-Why this question comes up
+Why the dairy question comes up

-What the studies on dairy and prostate cancer are looking at
+What the studies are looking at

 Most research in this area is observational

-Sometimes dietary information is only collected once at the beginning of a study, even though participants may be followed for many years.
+Dietary intake is usually self-reported, which relies on memory and estimation.
+Sometimes it's only collected once at the start of a study, even though participants may be followed for many years.
 People’s diets can change over time, so that single snapshot may not reflect what someone is eating later on.

 Association does not mean cause